Tools & Function Calls

 We introduced the new method tools()

-into the Agent.
+into the Agent class.
 This method expects to return an array of Tool objects that the AI will be able to use if needed.

 In this example we return an array of just one tool, named get_transcription